Peter Kay, like many young men, entered the Australian Army when the Commonwealth went to war in 1914.

 Oswald and Biddy both believed people don’t always change completely when they become believers in Jesus Christ.
 Sometimes it takes more living and time for people to recognize what they really believe.

-Oswald listened to Kay’s friends and said, “the Holy Spirit will teach him and by degrees, those things will drop off like dead leaves, and he won’t do them anymore.”
+Oswald listened to Kay’s friends.
+“The Holy Spirit will teach him, and by degrees, those things will drop off like dead leaves.
+He won’t do them anymore.”

-The soldiers kept an eye on Kay after they returned to the unit and on their next visit, admitted Oswald was correct.
+The soldiers kept an eye on Kay after they returned to the unit.
+On their next visit to Zeitoun, they admitted Oswald was correct.

-Out in the desert, the Remounts worried about horse health, how to feed them six pounds of hay a day and keep them watered.
+Out in the desert, the Remounts worried about horse health.
+How to feed horses six pounds of hay a day and keep them watered.

-They continually shuttled horses between Heliopolis, Moascar, and Kantara–working hard to keep the mounts in top shape for the difficult desert work.
+They continually shuttled horses between Heliopolis, Moascar, and Kantara.
+They worked hard to keep the mounts in top shape for the difficult desert work.

 A donkey for Kathleen